WWAC: History

-The call letters were changed to WIBG in 1978 after the call sign went out of use in Philadelphia.
+The call sign was changed to WIBG in 1978 after the call sign went out of use in Philadelphia.
 The station broadcast with various formats over the years including middle of the road (MOR), Top 40, oldies and country music.
 In the early 1980s, WIBG lost the lease on its transmitter site in Somers Point and went off the air for a time.
 A replacement site in Cape May County was eventually located.
 The station built a new tower site and returned to the air, changing its frequency to 1020 kHz in the process.
 The revived WIBG aired Spanish-language programming and tourist information before adopting a Christian radio format.

-On November 19, 2008, the then-WIBG joined Radiolicious and began streaming on the iPhone and iPod Touch.
+On November 19, 2008, WIBG joined Radiolicious and began streaming on the iPhone and iPod Touch.

 In October 2011, the station changed to a talk radio format.
 In May 2013, WIBG dropped its syndicated talk programs and began programming music on weekdays, with some local talk shows and religious broadcasts continuing to be broadcast on weekends, along with "Wibbage Gold" oldies.
 On June 3, 2013, the format changed to Spanish hits "En Vivo 1020".

-In January 2017, the station changed its moniker to "La Mega 101.3" and the call sign was switched to WWAC on April 7, 2021.
-The moniker refers to the dial position of WWAC's primary FM translator.
+In January 2017, the station changed its moniker to "La Mega 101.3", referring to the dial position of its primary FM translator.
+The call sign was switched to WWAC on April 7, 2021.

+On August 12, 2023, WWAC dropped its simulcast of La Mega in favor of "Wibbage Gold" oldies, while retaining its long-form Saturday talk programs.
+However, this would turn out to be a placeholder, as the station would end up stunting on August 31 with a loop of "Last Night" by Morgan Wallen, with bumpers between playings consisting solely of sounds of a cat running away, a nod towards new rival WPUR, branded as "Cat Country".
+This lead into a flip to country music as "Hot Country 101" the following day.

+Translators

+Programming is also heard on several FM translators around the clock: W250AK 97.9 Mhz in Rio Grande, W267BP 101.3 MHz in Pleasantville, and W270DV 101.9 MHz in Palermo.